-The Brooklyn Hospital Center's Community Outreach program is based on our dedication to provide our community access to excellent care and our commitment to becoming the health care institution of choice for residents of Brooklyn and beyond.
+The Brooklyn Hospital Center's Community Affairs program is dedicated to providing Brooklyn resident's access to excellent care and to becoming the health care institution of choice for residents of Brooklyn and beyond.

 Through community outreach, TBHC seeks to establish meaningful partnerships with the faith community, educational institutions, legislative and appointed officials, the business and nonprofit sectors, community-based organizations (CBOs), and other groups to promote wellness and a healthier lifestyle for all community residents.
 Some of our Community Outreach initiatives include: